Backplate and wing: History

 Early scuba sets were simply a set of harness straps connected to a cylinder or manifolded group of cylinders, with a regulator connected to the cylinder valve.
 This works quite satisfactorily for twin and triple sets, which are inherently quite stable on the back, and have little tendency to roll from side to side.

+Florida cave diver Greg Flanagan has been credited with inventing a backplate in 1979 to prevent twin cylinders from shifting during a dive, but it is possible that similar systems were in use earlier.

 A simple backplate solved the rolling problem, and was often developed into a more ergonomically formed metal, fibreglass, or later, blow-moulded plastic backplate.
 These usually used simple webbing harness, and were cheap, reliable, and easily repaired.
 They were usually dedicated to the cylinder, but later versions allowed quick release and attachment of other cylinders.
 As stabiliser jacket buoyancy compensators became popular, the harness system was integrated with the jacket structure, to simplify the structure and make it easier to use and more comfortable.
 Eventually most harness systems became more complex and less easy to repair by the user.
 They also became more bulky over the chest area than the original simple harness systems.